-Protected Characteristic Positive, Negative, Relevance of the Policy or Practice Characteristic Neutral · Age Negative The CSWs are tasked with providing re-assurance and protection to protecting every member of society; however they pay particular attention to those with protected characteristics.
+Protected Characteristic Positive, Negative, Neutral What will the impact be?
+If the impact is negative how can it be mitigated?
+Age Negative The CSWs are tasked with providing re-assurance and protection to protecting every member of society; however they pay particular attention to those with protected characteristics.
 E.g. by assisting older people with road closure arrangements during Remembrance Day Events.
-E.g. by intervening in cases of anti-social behaviour that impact on older people.
-CSWs will often be involved in interventions for children and young people when addressing issues of anti-social behaviour.
-CSWs takes steps to address underage drinking in public places and clearly this activity relates to children and young people.
+E.g. by intervening where cases of antisocial behaviour that impact on older people.
+CSWs provide a high profile uniformed presence in our communities and can be perceived as a role model by some young people thereby promoting positive behaviours.
 Disability Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 E.g. by intervening in cases of anti-social/hate behaviour that impact on disabled people.
 Gender Reassignment Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 They also provide patrols and visits for those at threat of hate crimes including transgender people.
 Marriage & Civil Partnership Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 E.g. by intervening in cases of anti-social/hate behaviour that impact on same sex partnerships.
 Pregnancy and Maternity Neutral Race Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 E.g. by intervening in cases of anti-social behaviour and hate crime associated with racial abuse.
 Religion & Belief Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 E.g. by intervening in cases of anti-social behaviour and hate crime associated with religious beliefs.
 Sex Neutral Sexual Orientation Negative The CSWs are tasked with providing re-assurance and protection to every member of society; however they pay particular attention to protecting those with protected characteristics.
 E.g. by intervening in cases of anti-social behaviour or hate crime associated with sexual orientation.